Almost contact 5-folds are contact: Fibrations over the --disk.

+Note that the resulting almost contact structure and the initial one coincide near $F_\infty$ and we only need to compare them as almost contact structures on the disk relative to the boundary.
 Due to Lemma \ref{lem:2sk}, a pair of almost contact distributions homotopic over the disk $\sigma_q^2$ relative to its boundary are homotopic on the $5$--manifold $F\times\sS^2$.
 To conclude Property c. we verify that such relative homotopy exists along $\sigma_q^2$.
 The almost contact distribution $\xi$ in the statement of the Proposition can be written as $\xi=\ker \alpha_v \oplus T\sS^2$.
 Its symplectic structure is induced by the symplectic structure on each of the factors.
 Note that both $\ker\alpha_v$ and $T\sS^2$ are $\rk_\R=2$ symplectic bundles.
 This is tantamount to $\rk_\R=2$ oriented bundles.\\

 Consider a trajectory $\gamma$ of the Reeb flow through $q$